funmagsoft/ecare-infrastructure/terraform/modules/environment/README.md

 ### Service Bus Module

-The platform module calls the `service-bus` module to create the Service Bus namespace with Private Endpoint:
+The environment module calls the `service-bus` module to create the Service Bus namespace with Private Endpoint:

 ```hcl
 module "service_bus" {